Religious fanaticism: Christianity

 Ever since Christianity was established, some of those in authority have sought to expand and control the church, often through the fanatical use of force.
 Grant Shafer says, "Jesus of Nazareth is best known as a preacher of nonviolence".

-The start of Christian fanatic rule came with the Roman Emperor Constantine I. Ellens says, "When Christianity came to power in the empire of Constantine, it proceeded to almost viciously repress all non-Christians and all Christians who did not line up with official Orthodox ideology, policy, and practice".
+J. Harold Ellens states that the start of Christian fanatic rule came with the Roman Emperor Constantine I, saying,"When Christianity came to power in the empire of Constantine, it proceeded to almost viciously repress all non-Christians and all Christians who did not line up with official Orthodox ideology, policy, and practice".
 An example of Christians who didn't line up with Orthodox ideology is the Donatists, who "refused to accept repentant clergy who had formerly given way to apostasy when persecuted".

 Fanatical Christian activity continued into the Middle Ages with the Crusades.
 These religious wars were attempts by the Catholics, sanctioned by the Pope, to conquer the Holy Land from the Muslims.
 However many Catholics see the crusades as a just war.
 Charles Selengut, in his book Sacred Fury: Understanding Religious Violence, said:

 The Crusades were very much holy wars waged to maintain Christianity's theological and social control.
 On their way to conquering the Holy Land from the Muslims by force of arms, the crusaders destroyed dozens of Jewish communities and killed thousands because the Jews would not accept the Christian faith.
 Jews had to be killed in the religious campaign because their very existence challenged the sole truth espoused by the Christian Church.